-This easy to make and chewy miso chocolate chip cookie is the perfect balance of sweet and savory.
+These easy-to-make and chewy miso chocolate chip cookies are the perfect balance of sweet and savory.
 Made with dark chocolate and white miso paste.

-If you are in the mood for tasty, chewy cookies, then try my White Chocolate Chip Cookies recipe, next!
+If you are in the mood for cookies, then check out my White Chocolate Chip Cookies recipe, next!

 This content contains affiliate links which helps WhisperofYum.com to provide free recipes.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for your support of the blog, Whisper of Yum!

 If you think you’ve had the perfect cookie, you haven’t tried my miso chocolate chip cookies, yet.
 What I love about this recipe is it’s straightforward, easy to make, clean ingredients, doughy and comes out perfectly ever single time.